Ellen DeGeneres Apologizes After Being Accused Of Bullying Staff

 “I’m also learning that people who work with me and for me are speaking on my behalf and misrepresenting who I am and that has to stop.
 As someone who was judged and nearly lost everything for just being who I am.
 I truly understand and have deep compassion for those being looked at differently, or treated unfairly, not equal, or – worse – disregarded.”

-The tribulations she is referring to occurred in the 1990s when she came out publicly as gay.
-She lost her career as an actress and received very harsh criticism and even death threats.
-Since then, she has been known to advocate for minorities and promote the respect of all individuals.
+The tribulations she is referring to occurred in the 1990s when she publicly came out as gay, a move that affected her acting career and resulted in very harsh criticism and even death threats.
+Since then, she has been known to advocate for minorities and promote respect for all individuals.

-The talk show host expressed her gratitude that issues involving her show had been brought to light so that they could be corrected.
-She emphasized that she will personally do her part in ensuring change and growth happens.
+The host expressed her gratitude that issues involving her show had been brought to light so that they could be corrected.
+She emphasized that she will personally do her part in ensuring that change and growth happens.
 She concluded the message by noting that if it was not for the pandemic, she would have discussed these issues in person at the studio.

-As The Inquisitr previously reported, DeGeneres has received a lot of backlash over the last several months regarding an allegedly toxic work environment at her show.
-While many have mostly put the blame on executive producers, others still think that DeGeneres should have to take responsibility.
-The executive producers that work for the show are Ed Glavin, Mary Connelly, and Andy Lassner.
-They have released their own joint statement addressing the allegations.
+As The Inquisitr previously reported, DeGeneres has received a lot of backlash over the last several months due to the allegedly toxic work environment on her set.
+While many have mostly put the blame on executive producers, others still think that DeGeneres should take responsibility.
+Executive producers Ed Glavin, Mary Connelly, and Andy Lassner have since released their own joint statement addressing the allegations.